kassiareg24/lncRNAs-exercise/README.md

 # Usage
 - Install the required R packages
-- Run the script '' to generate the figures and perform the analysis
+- Run the script 'main.R' to download the GEO dataset, perform DESeq2 analysis, and generate the manuscript figures.